 Nowadays it is almost mandatory for a kitchen to use a garbage disposal unit.
 They are huge time-savers and they literally can make your life easier.
 But, you should know what you can put in a garbage disposal unit.

-Here we will be able to see what can be put and what should be avoided.
+Here I will be able to see what can be put and what should be avoided.
 After all, these units still have some limitations.

 What can you put in a garbage disposal unit?

-Here we will reveal the professional secrets, regarding what should be put in garbage disposal unit.
-Still, we cannot stress how important it is to follow this advice.
+Here I will reveal the professional secrets, regarding what should be put in garbage disposal unit.
+Still, I cannot stress how important it is to follow this advice.

 What should be avoided?

 Garbage disposal units are powerful as you were able to see, but there are still some limitations.
-We will help you get a better idea on what shouldn’t be put in them.
+I will help you get a better idea on what shouldn’t be put in them.